 5.1 For reasons which will be explained in the report, no changes are recommended to the Scheme for 2021/2022.
-Any changes would be the subject of consultation with Hertfordshire County Council, the Police & Crime Commissioner for Hertfordshire and the public before being further considered by Cabinet at its December meeting.
-As no changes are being recommended, this consultation can be light touch and be carried out by asking for comments if any consultee does not agree.
+Any changes would be the subject of consultation with Hertfordshire County Council, the Police & Crime Commissioner for Hertfordshire and the public.
+As no changes are being recommended, this consultation was carried out with a light touch approach by simply asking for comments if any consultee does not agree.
+No comments were received from Hertfordshire County Council, the Police & Crime Commissioner for Hertfordshire or the public.